jkempf42/kube-volttron/central-node/README.md

 - `vcentral-deploy.yml`: This sets up a Kubernetes `Deployment` for a vcentral Volttron Central microservice with an SQL Lite historian mounted to the VM's file system so the data survives the container going down.
 The deployment has only one replica pod.
 The Kubernetes `Deployment` restarts the pod if it crashes.
-You need to edit the file and replace the value of the `spec.spec.nodeSelector.kubernetes.io/hostname` key which is`central-node` in the file with the hostname of your central node.
+You need to edit the file and replace the value of the `kubernetes.io/hostname` key which is`central-node` with the hostname of your central node.

 - `vcentral-service.yml`: This defines a `ClusterIP` type service for vcentral, but with an external IP address so that you can access the Volttron Central Web UI from a browser running on the host for testing.
 You can find out the addresses on your host interface with `ifconfig`.
-You should replace the IP address in the manifest, the array value of the key `spec.externalIPs`, with an IP address of the central node machine on your local subnet.
+You should replace the IP address in the manifest that is the array value of the key `externalIPs`, with an IP address of the central node machine on your local subnet.
 Don't use the loopback address (`127.0.0.1`) as the `Deployment` will get an error when it tries to deploy a pod.
 Also, don't use the address on `wg0`, `flannel.1` or `cni0` nor any of the `veth` interfaces since they are used by Kubenetes.